NHMRC Research Fellow, NeuRA

 Dr Cysique’s cursus includes a PhD (09/2005, UNSW) in the neuropsychology of HIV infection, a 3-year post-doctoral fellowship at the prestigious HIV Neurobehavioral Research Centre (University of California San Diego, UCSD) where she was trained in the neuropsychology of HIV and Hep C. While at UCSD, Dr Cysique also received training in MRI of HIV and HCV at the Laboratory of Cognitive Imaging.
 Upon her return to Australia in 2008, she was awarded a 3-year Brain Sciences UNSW fellowship, and subsequently a 3-year NHMRC project grant and, several industries’ support grants.
 In 2009, Dr Cysique became a visiting research officer at Neuroscience Research Australia in the Brain Structure and Functions Theme where she received training in Magnetic Resonance Spectroscopy and further training in MRI and DTI.
 In 2013, Dr Cysique was awarded a 4-year NHMRC Clinical Career Development Fellowship to pursue her independent research career into the chronic effects of HIV on brain functions.
 In June 2013, Dr Cysique was promoted to Senior Lecturer at UNSW Medicine.
 She is chief investigator on one multi-center international trial (Strategic Timing of AntiRetroviral Treatment- START), one multi-sites overseas study in Canada (Brain Health Now in HIV), and seven national studies/trials and leader of the HIV and Brain Ageing studies at NeuRA/UNSW.
-Dr Cysique has started to develop a research angle of research into effects of alcohol on brain functions in teenagers in collaboration with Prof Caroline Rae [LINk].
-The study investigates the integrity of the white matter structure in teenagers who binge versus those who are alcohol abstainers.
+Dr Cysique has started to develop an angle of research into effects of alcohol on brain functions in teenagers in collaboration with Prof Caroline Rae, the study investigates the integrity of the white matter structure in teenagers who binge versus those who are alcohol abstainers.

 KIMBERLEY BASSETT Masters student

-DR VINCENT OXENHAM Visiting Research Officer
+DR VINCENT OXENHAM Research Associate

-JESSICA PATTI Research Assistant
+JOSHUA HOOD Research Assistant